-Session laws are the laws of a jurisdiction, collected in chronological order by date of passage.
-The session laws of the United States are called Public Laws, abbreviated Publ.
+Session laws are the laws of a jurisdiction as passed by the legislature and signed by the executive, collected in chronological order by date of passage.
+The session laws of the United States are called Public Laws, abbreviated Pub.
 L., or P.L.
-Public Laws are cited like this: Publ.
-L. 107-56, where the "107" designates the Congress (the 107th Congress, in this case) and the "56" means the 56th law passed by that Congress.
+Public Laws are cited like this: Pub.
+L. No. 107-56, where the "107" designates the Congress (the 107th Congress, in this case) and the "56" means the 56th law passed by that Congress.

-The Public Laws of the United States are collected in a set of books called the Statutes at Large, abbreviated Stat.
+The Public Laws of the United States are collected in a set of books called the Statutes at Large (abbreviated Stat.).
 The Statutes at Large are organized in volumes chronologically and are cited like this: 115 Stat.
 272, where 115 is the volume number and 272 is the page number within the volume.
-Publ.
-L. 107-56 is found at 115 Stat.
-272 in the Statutes at Large.
+Pub.
+L. No. 107-56 is found at 115 Stat.
+272.

 The laws of the United States are codified in the United States Code (U.S.C.).
-The U.S. Code is printed every 6 years (the 2012 Code is the current one), with an annual supplement each year in between for updating.
+The U.S. Code is printed every 6 years, with an annual supplement each year in between for updating.
 Sources:

 What is an "annotated code"?
 "Annotated" indicates that the editors of the code have added case finding tools, explanatory material, and research resources to the text of the code, to assist the researcher.

 There are several different ways to locate statutes on a particular topic:

 2. Popular Name Tables: find where Public Laws are codified when the information you have is the popular name of the act, e.g. the Clean Air Act.